 - Improving Access to and Usability of Systematic Review Data for Health Systems Guidelines Development

-- Web Interactive Presentation of EPC Reports and Mapping to Quality Measures
+- Web Interactive Presentation of EPC Reports: A Foray Into Interactive Reports

 - Development of a Primary Care Guide for Implementing Evidence-based Screening and Counseling for Unhealthy Alcohol Use With Epic-based Electronic Health Record Tools